blackout-games/frontend-docs/manual/BuildProcess.md

 In this context 'build groups' will refer to a set of related builds(i.g., Nightly) Some of the automated processes know about these groups and must be built together to trigger the automated steps.

-These groups are defined in the Unity dashboard by the suffix attached to each build configureation.
+These groups are defined in the Unity dashboard by the suffix attached to each build configuration.

 The following groups will trigger an automated build:
 - Win32, Win64, Linux, OSX: this will result in a Release build being uploaded to steam(but not released)
 - Win32-RC, Win64-RC, Linux-RC, OSX-RC: this will result in a Release-Candidate build being uploaded and set live on steam RC stream
 - Win32-Nightly, Win64-Nightly, Linux-Nightly, OSX-Nightly: this will result in a Nightly/Test build being uploaded and set live on steam RC stream
 - Android-Nightly: This will upload to the Google Play Console and will need to be manually processed from there
-- iOS: this will automatically upload to itunes connect and be available on test flight after it has finished processesing
+- iOS: this will automatically upload to itunes connect and be available on test flight after it has finished processing

 ## Building for a full release for Steam
 The processes for full release is not currently fully automated so the process is outlined here:
-1. Go to Build Histroy on the [Unity Dashboard](https://dashboard.unity3d.com/organizations/17867078423645/projects/9e85a63f-3908-4e07-a8e2-861b5bb89a8b/cloud-build/history)
+1. Go to Build History on the [Unity Dashboard](https://dashboard.unity3d.com/organizations/17867078423645/projects/9e85a63f-3908-4e07-a8e2-861b5bb89a8b/cloud-build/history)
 2. Press the 'down arrow' on the "Build: All Targets"
 3. Deselect the "All" option
 4. Select: Win32, Win64, Linux, OSX